ebisLab/Labs-Sprint-Challenge-1.3-Plan-and-Breakdown-Work/README.md

 - Include a screenshot of your current Trello board.
 - What are the user stories you broke your first release into?
 Please list them out.

-Describe the design choices of one of your high fidelity wireframes. **(UX students only)**
+Describe the design choices behind one of your designs for one flow.. **(UX students only)**
-- Include a screenshot of the wireframe along with the link to your figma.
+- Include a screenshot of the flow along with the link to your figma.
-- Describe all the choices that led to this design in regards to both visual design and user experience.
+- Describe the choices that led to this design from both a visual design and usability perspective.

 ## Prompt 2